DiogoRibeiro7/entropy_news/docs/causal_analysis_plan.md

 ### Notebooks

-- `notebooks/causal_analysis_outline.ipynb` (added in this update) introduces a scaffolded workflow for data preparation, model fitting, and sensitivity checks.
+- `notebooks/causal_analysis_outline.ipynb` documents the canonical flow for data preparation, model fitting, and sensitivity checks.
 Researchers can fork the notebook to prototype alternatives without blocking library development.
+- `notebooks/causal_counterfactual_playbook.ipynb` provides a runnable baseline showing how to parameterise scenarios and export counterfactual series for dashboards.
 - Future notebooks will extend the outline with real datasets, parameter sweeps, placebo tests, and reporting utilities.